top of page

 • Science is taught in units through a combination of whole class teaching, group and individual work.
 The units are objective lead and to ensure a balanced science curriculum it is essential that elements of the Attainment Targets are taught each year, with a particular emphasis on Scientific Investigation.
 Planning is to show clear progression through each unit and through each year group.

-• Working Scientifically is embedded into lessons to ensure these skills are being developed throughout the children’s school career and new vocabulary and challenging concepts are introduced through direct teaching.
-Investigations and experiments are recorded in ‘class floor books’ and work is evidenced using a range of ways including photos, shared writing, stem sentences etc. To ensure cross-curricular links, some sections of Working Scientifically can be taught in other subjects.
+• Working Scientifically to be embedded into lessons to ensure these skills are being developed throughout the children’s school career and new vocabulary and challenging concepts are introduced through direct teaching.
+Investigations and experiments are recorded in ‘class floor-books’ and work is evidenced using a range of ways including photos, shared writing, stem sentences etc. To ensure cross-curricular links, some sections of Working Scientifically can be taught in other subjects.
 For example: the constructing and interpreting result could be taught in maths, the recording of the method in English as a recount piece of writing.

 • The use of precise questioning using scientific vocabulary in class to measure conceptual knowledge and skills and assess children regularly to identify those children with gaps in learning, so that all children keep up.